rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 echo "zsh" >> ~/.bashrc
 ```

 4. Setup your `<TEAM_NAME>` name in the environment of the CodeReadyWorkspace by replacing this and running the command below.
-We will use the `TEAM_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪:
+We will use the `TEAM_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪.
+Ensure your `TEAM_NAME` is spelt with lower case characters and without any spaces in the name:
 ```bash
 echo export TEAM_NAME="<TEAM_NAME>" | tee -a ~/.bashrc -a ~/.zshrc
 ```